Keyboard with lock

 • Anonymised data about attendance numbers at Alumni Network events.

-We may share the following information with BEIS, which may share it with HMRC:
+We may share the following information with DBT, which may share it with HMRC:

 • Anonymised website traffic data, e.g. number of visitors to the Alumni Network Hub, time spent on it, number of articles read.